dashpay/docs/earning-spending.rst

 <https://uphold.com>`_ allows you to instantly and automatically convert
 any received deposits to and from Dash.
-Building on this functionality, `Bitwage <https://www.bitwage.com>`_ allows you to invoice and receive payment from any employer, anywhere in the world, and have your wage immediately converted to Dash.
+Building on this functionality, `Bitwage <https://www.bitwage.com>`_ allows you to invoice and receive payment from any employer, practically anywhere in the world, and have a percentage of your wage immediately converted to Dash.
 You can then withdraw your wage to any Dash wallet for spending or saving.
 For more information, see the following blog posts:

  - **Bitwage:** https://blog.bitwage.com/2018/03/12/get-dash
  - **Uphold:** https://uphold.com/en/blog/posts/uphold/bitwage-launches-support-of-dash-powered-by-uphold